sebw/blog.wains.be/content/posts/2019/2019-12-11-my-linux-desktop-environment.md

 I have used Linux as a desktop environment since about 2006, mostly with Gnome or Cinnamon.

-Around 2016 I got bored of the general direction that most desktop environment ("DE" for short) were taking (what I would call "Apple-ization") and decided to tailor, hand craft, optimize and automate my Linux DE.
+Around 2016 I got bored of the general direction that most desktop environments ("DE" for short) were taking (what I would call "Apple-ization") and decided to tailor, hand craft, optimize and automate my Linux DE.

 By no way the aim was to make it sexy, but rather making it more efficient, distraction-free, fast, favoring keyboard usage, using as much display estate as possible.